APR Overview and Events

 - It is a best practice for units to keep the requirements of academic program reviews in mind through each year, given that the review requires ongoing data collection, tracking initiatives, and identifying and pursuing goals.

-- July: Notification/Orientation Meeting - After notifying units of an upcoming review within that academic year, AAL schedules an orientation meeting with all of the deans of the colleges in which the programs reside, the department chairs or school directors, and the program directors/coordinators.
+- July: Notification/Orientation Meeting - After notifying units of an upcoming review, AAL schedules an orientation meeting with all representatives from all units that are scheduled for a review that academic year.
+These representatives would include college deans, department chairs or school directors, program directors or coordinators, and any other relevant personnel.
 The purpose of this orientation meeting is to discuss the review process, funding, support, completing the self-study, and answer any other questions.

 - The review committee consists of both internal (KSU) and external (non-KSU) faculty members.
 Including internal and external reviewers in the review process provides a valuable opportunity for the department/program to receive feedback from a variety of perspectives.